miguno/ruby-bootstrap/README.md

 # ruby-bootstrap

-This script bootstraps rvm, Ruby, bundler and any defined Ruby gems in a Ruby project directory.
+This script bootstraps rvm, Ruby, bundler and any defined gems in a Ruby project directory.

 Tested with Bash shell on RHEL/CentOS 6 and Mac OS X 10.8.